b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

 - Once established, rigor can remain for up to 2 days or so after death until autolysis and decomposition of muscle cells intervene and muscles become flaccid again.
 - It is best to test for rigor across a joint using very gentle pressure from one or two fingers only.
 - Re-establishment of rigor mortis can occur following mechanical loosening.

+#### Cadaveric rigidity

+- **Cadaveric rigidity** is instantaneous post mortem onset of rigor mortis before the expected onset of rigor.
+- The majority of historical accounts do not stand up to critical scrutiny.